stirwg/certificates/draft-ietf-stir-certificates.md

 certificate freshness and the Authority Information Access (AIA) certificate extension.

-# Enrollment and Authorization using the TN Authorization List
+# Enrollment and Authorization using the TN Authorization List {#enrollment}

 This document covers three models for enrollment when using the TN Authorization List extension.